github/docs/content/get-started/learning-about-github/about-github-advanced-security.md

 For information about {% data variables.product.prodname_advanced_security %} features that are in development, see "[{% data variables.product.prodname_dotcom %} public roadmap](https://github.com/github/roadmap)."
 For an overview of all security features, see "[{% data variables.product.prodname_dotcom %} security features](/code-security/getting-started/github-security-features)."

 {% ifversion fpt %}
-{% data variables.product.prodname_GH_advanced_security %} features are enabled for all public repositories on {% data variables.product.prodname_dotcom_the_website %}.
+{% data variables.product.prodname_GH_advanced_security %} features are enabled for all public repositories on {% data variables.product.prodname_dotcom_the_website %}{% ifversion ghec %}, except for the security overview{% endif %}.
 Organizations that use {% data variables.product.prodname_ghe_cloud %} with {% data variables.product.prodname_advanced_security %} can additionally enable these features for private and internal repositories.
 They also have access to an organization-level security overview.
 For more information, see the [{% data variables.product.prodname_ghe_cloud %} documentation](/enterprise-cloud@latest/get-started/learning-about-github/about-github-advanced-security#enabling-advanced-security-features).
-{% endif %}

-{% ifversion ghec %}
-{% data variables.product.prodname_GH_advanced_security %} features are enabled for all public repositories on {% data variables.product.prodname_dotcom_the_website %}, except for the security overview.
-Organizations that use {% data variables.product.prodname_ghe_cloud %} with {% data variables.product.prodname_advanced_security %} can additionally enable these features for private and internal repositories.
-They also have access to an organization-level security overview.
 {% endif %}

 {% ifversion ghes or ghec %}
 ## Deploying GitHub Advanced Security in your enterprise